Development of a new RIBAG light – in cooperation with Bartenbach

 The joint undertaking began when Pascal Amacker, Creative Director of RIBAG, encountered an optical problem while experimenting with an innovative light control principle.
 To achieve the required quality standard, he contacted Bartenbach, as the engineers at the company are renowned for achieving the maximum when it comes to the medium of light.
 On a visit to Austria it soon became clear that the academic physics-based approach of the physicists working there provided good prospects for cooperation.

 The definitive output of the cooperation is still a secret – however the sketch shows that the expectations are thoroughly justified.
 Pascal Amacker reveals: “The result will be a very sensuous product with sophisticated lighting technology that can be mounted on the ceiling."
-The secret is to be revealed in March 2018.

 Mobile light: Research assignment for students at FHNW